 Watch the Croydon visualisations and read the report

 The first Race Equality Scorecard was launched in Kingston on 8 March 2013.
-The Guardian printed an article about the project on 23 April 2013.
+The Guardian published an article about the project.